 Catchment attributes included in our analysis were related to: (1) topography, (2) land cover, land use, and vegetation, and (3) soil and geology.
 We used the 2019 National Land Cover Database to quantify the fraction of each watershed classified as developed or urban (low, medium and high intensity), agriculture (cultivated crops, hay/pasture), and forest (evergreen, deciduous, mixed) (Homer et al. 2020).
 We also included the watershed proportion with irrigated agriculture (Pervez et al. 2010) and predicted to be tile drained agriculture (Valayanmkunnath et al. 2020), both of which can influence the timing of water being extracted from or added to river discharge.
 Topography was characterized using mean elevation and slope from the 10 m USGS DEM (Gesch et al. 2022).
-To characterize the amount of vegetation, we included the peak monthly MODIS LAI (Figure 3) and annual range in monthly MODIS LAI (Yang et al. 2006).
+To characterize the amount of vegetation, we included the peak monthly MODIS LAI (Figure 2) and annual range in monthly MODIS LAI (Yang et al. 2006).
 Since even small dams can affect flow dynamics (Graf 1999), we included the number of dams, total dam storage and average distance from dams to watershed outlet (US ACOE 2009; Falcone 2011).
-Soil and geological attributes, including average depth to bedrock, geologic permeability, fraction silt, clay, and sand (Figure 3), as well as rainfall and runoff factor (Table 1), which reflects the long-term (1971-2000) average rainfall amount and peak intensity for storm events.
+Soil and geological attributes, including average depth to bedrock, geologic permeability, fraction silt, clay, and sand (Figure 2), as well as rainfall and runoff factor (Table 1), which reflects the long-term (1971-2000) average rainfall amount and peak intensity for storm events.
 These variables were obtained from the GAGES-II attributes and originally derived from the Soil Survey Geographic (SSURGO) Database (Falcone 2011).

 Table 1.
 Forcings, surface water time series, and catchment attribute variables used as inputs to the Long Short-Term Memory (LSTM) models.
 As multiple LSTM models were generated, the inclusion of each variable group is indicated after each heading.
-GAGES: Geospatial Attributes of Gages for Evaluating Streamflow, DEM: digital elevation model, NLCD: National Land Cover Database, MODIS: Moderate resolution imaging spectroradiometer, LAI: leaf area index, SSURGO: Soil Survey Geographic Database
+MET: meteorological, SW: surface water, CC: catchment characteristics, GAGES: Geospatial Attributes of Gages for Evaluating Streamflow, DEM: digital elevation model, NLCD: National Land Cover Database, MODIS: Moderate resolution imaging spectroradiometer, LAI: leaf area index, SSURGO: Soil Survey Geographic Database, ~ indicates a static attribute